FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3c.md

 ### Database configuration into its own module

-Before we refactor the rest of the backend to use the database, let's extract the Mongoose specific code into its own module.
+Before we refactor the rest of the backend to use the database, let's extract the Mongoose-specific code into its own module.

 Let's create a new directory for the module called <i>models</i>, and add a file called <i>note.js</i>: